sergiughimp/InformationPresentationVisualisation/README.md

 ## Summary
 These visualizations provide an overview of coffee sales behavior from the `coffee_sales.csv` dataset, showing product popularity, peak hours, weekday trends, and overall sales patterns.
 This Lab 1 exercise also demonstrates the use of Matplotlib and Seaborn for effective data visualization in Python.

+***

+# Lab 2: Movies Data Visualizations

+## Introduction
+This Lab 2 assignment explores the Movies dataset from the Vega datasets library.
+The dataset includes information about movie titles, gross earnings, production budgets, release dates, ratings, and genres.
+The goal is to practice data visualization in Python using Altair and learn how to present data clearly and effectively.

+## Task 1: Explore the Movies Dataset

+**a) Load the Movies Dataset**
+Load the movies dataset using the Vega datasets library.

+**b) Inspect Data Types and Preview Data**
+Check the first few rows and data types to understand the available information.

+**c) Count the Number of Movies by Genre**
+A bar chart shows the number of movies in each major genre.
+This identifies which genres are most common and which are less frequent.